aofarrel/verbose-fiesta/Terra/WS_TOPMedAligner_Template_WS.md

 2. TOPMed data is aligned to HG38.
 If you are running this workflow to compare your own data to TOPMed data, you must align to HG38.

 ### DRS: How We Keep Data Safe
-Like we hinted at earlier in this workspace, if you look at the `object_id` column of your datatables, you will notice that instead of https:// or gs://, you'll see drs:// instead.
+Like we hinted at earlier in this workspace, if you look at the `pfb:object_id` column of your datatables, you will notice that instead of https:// or gs://, you'll see drs:// instead.
 Technically speaking these are URIs  (Uniform Resource Identifiers; a URL is a type of URI).
 GA4GH uses DRS (Data Repository Service) URIs for controlled access data.
 For more information, please see [Terra's documentation on GA4GH's Data Repository Service](https://support.terra.bio/hc/en-us/articles/360039330211).

 ------